 In AD&D: “These characters believe in using society and its laws to benefit themselves.
 Structure and organization elevate those who deserve to rule as well as provide a clearly defined hierarchy between master and servant.
 To this end, lawful evil characters support laws and societies that protect their own concerns.
 If someone is hurt or suffers because of a law that benefits lawful evil characters, too bad.
 Lawful evil characters obey laws out of fear of punishment.
 Because they may be forced to honor an unfavorable contract or oath they have made, lawful evil characters are usually very careful about giving their word.
 Once given, they break their word only if they can find a way to do it legally, within the laws of the society.
 An iron-fisted tyrant and a devious, greedy merchant are examples of lawful evil beings.”

 Redefined as Faithful Egoism: “Masterminds” are cunning Egoists who believe that altruism is groundless.
 According to the Mastermind, people always act out of self-interest, even when they are ostensibly helping others.
 The Mastermind, therefore, has no qualms about embracing Egoism to its fullest extent.
 Like the Guardian, the Mastermind is law-abiding and honorable, even though she motivated by self-interest inwardly.
 The Mastermind may feign selflessness to move herself into a position of power, but ultimately she believes that laws exist to improve the welfare of the most ambitious among citizens.
-Masterminds are unique in that their ideal world is not filled with Masterminds; instead, it would more greatly benefit them if everyone else were selfless in their actions.
 Evil, for the Mastermind, is nothing less than the burden of altruism, because she perceives self-sacrifice as a devaluing the human condition.
-A Mastermind blackguard, for example, does not care if the laws of her land cause great suffering to her people if the perceived benefit to her is greater than her people’s suffering.
+A Mastermind politician, for example, might enact laws that foster a free market and make the nation more powerful (thereby generating more influence for the politician), despite the fact that such policies also increase inequality and cause great suffering for the masses.

 In AD&D: “These characters are the bane of all that is good and organized.
 Chaotic evil characters are motivated by the desire for personal gain and pleasure.
 They see absolutely nothing wrong with taking whatever they want by whatever means possible.
 Laws and governments are the tools of weaklings unable to fend for themselves.
 The strong have the right to take what they want, and the weak are there to be exploited.
 When chaotic evil characters band together, they are not motivated by a desire to cooperate, but rather to oppose powerful enemies.
 Such a group can be held together only by a strong leader capable of bullying his underlings into obedience.
 Since leadership is based on raw power, a leader is likely to be replaced at the first sign of weakness by anyone who can take his position away from him by any method.
 Bloodthirsty buccaneers and monsters of low Intelligence are fine examples of chaotic evil personalities.”